milosz275/graph-visualizer/README.md

 ![Logo](assets/logo.png)

-Graph Visualizer implements directed and undirected graph structures with common path finding algorithms for traversal visualization in browser using WebGL with Emscripten.[Demo](https://milosz275.github.io/graph-visualizer/demo)
+Graph Visualizer implements directed and undirected graph structures with common path finding algorithms for traversal visualization in browser using WebGL with Emscripten.
+Try it out with the [demo](https://milosz275.github.io/graph-visualizer/demo).

 ## Table of Contents